Does Freeman Regional Health Services have visiting hours?

 What determines if a person should be admitted into the Dementia Care Unit?

--There are specific criteria developed by the Director of Nursing and the Medical Director of Oakview Terrace.
-If you have questions about your loved one needing this service, contact Director of Nursing Heather Thompson at firstname.lastname@example.org.
+There are specific criteria developed by the Director of Nursing and the Medical Director of Oakview Terrace.
+If you have questions about your loved one needing this service, contact Theresa Laufmann at firstname.lastname@example.org or call her at 925-4000.

 Who do I contact if I want information about an apartment at Walnut Street or Dewald Street Village?